Levi2288/Discord-Spammer/README.md

 the file is more then 3500 line long so u can spam for a long time or just use random string generation.

-# Can i get banend for this?
+# Can i get banned for this?

-Yes you can get baned for automaticating your account
+Yes you can get banned for automaticating your account

 Read about this here: [Discord TOS]